-- (a) If the Board receives a request from a Member or Members with at least five percent of the votes that may be cast at any general meeting or at least 100 Members who are entitled to vote at that general meeting, the Board must convene a general meeting within 21 days after the date of receipt of that request. - (b) The request must detail any proposed resolution, the names of the Members requesting the meeting and be signed by all of the Members making the request.
+- (a) If the Board receives a request from a Member or Members with at least five percent of the votes that may be cast at any general meeting, the Board must convene a general meeting within 21 days after the date of receipt of that request. - (b) The request must detail any proposed resolution, the names of the Members requesting the meeting and be signed by all of the Members making the request.
 For this purpose, signatures of the Members may be contained in more than one document. - (c) A general meeting requested by the Members must be held no later than two calendar months after the request is received.